 The Historical Society of Newburgh Bay and the Highlands has announced that the privately owned Nicoll House, perhaps the oldest house in New Windsor, will be available for tours on Saturday, September 1st.
 This will be a rare opportunity to visit this 1730’s farmhouse built along the Moodna Creek on the sight of the first … Continue reading Historic Nicoll House Available for Tours on Labor Day Weekend

-It was questionable whether those who made reservations to join Sunday’s walking tour would stay home due to the heat or choose to be some place cooler.
+It was questionable whether those who made reservations to join Sunday’s walking tour would stay home due to the heat or choose some place cooler to be.
 By the date of the event, July 12th, we accumulated exactly 100 reservations.
 Yes we were impressed, but there were concerns about the weather.
 Earlier in the week, rain was in the forecast, but soon after, the clouds cleared and high temperatures took their place.

 On July 12th, the Newburgh Historical Society and St. George’s Episcopal Church are leading a walking tour of St. George’s Cemetery.
 It is a collaborative effort that involved many people to plan what will be a wonderful event.
 Four tour guides will lead members of the public for a half mile walk through one of Newburgh’s beautiful cemeteries.
 Along the way, the history of Newburgh will be told through the stories of select citizens from the American Revolution through the present.

 Both the Newburgh Historical Society and St. George’s Episcopal Church invites the public on a guided walking tour on July 12th starting at 2:00 p.m.
 This half mile walk consists of 21 points of interest that includes a guard to General George Washington, a Medal of Honor recipient, a Newburgh citizen turned Confederate during the Civil War, a Southern born who fought for the Union, a doctor, entrepreneurs, religious figures, and many more.